StandingBeginner

 Cautions

-• Avoid locking knees
+• Avoid locking knees completely

 Avoid this pose if you have:

-• Severe balance issues (use wall)
+• Severe balance disorders

 Use This Pose